nexus

 • Full-text searchable history of all past sessions and notes

-The nexus context command exports a project's full state as markdown — recent sessions, notes, linked projects, and git status — formatted specifically for pasting into Claude.
-This gives Claude a structured briefing that replaces the manual re-explanation you'd otherwise have to do at the start of every conversation.
+The nexus context command exports a project's full state as markdown — recent sessions, notes, linked projects, and git status — formatted specifically for pasting into AI tools.
+This gives the AI a structured briefing that replaces the manual re-explanation you'd otherwise have to do.

 nexus context myproject # Export recent history + state as markdown